-SMART Recovery is the world’s largest community of mutual support group meetings that use science and self-empowerment to help people overcome addiction problems with drugs, alcohol and harmful behavior such as gambling, over-eating, and excessive shopping and internet use.
+SMART Recovery is the world’s largest community of mutual support group meetings that use science and self-empowerment to help people overcome addiction problems with drugs, alcohol, and harmful behavior such as gambling, over-eating, excessive shopping, and internet use.
 Meetings Proliferate to Help Individuals and Families Recover from Addiction Epidemic.
 Find Smart Recovery online at the link below.

 On Our Own

 On Our Own Charlottesville offers a safe space for those who are struggling with life challenges due to trauma, mental illness, addiction, or any interruption to your best well-being.
 If you find yourself in need of support, a place to lay your worries, a place to be understood, or just a place to sit with other folks in safety and comfort during this difficult time, we invite you to come in.
 Our services are always free and our hearts are always open.

 You will not find a more welcoming and caring community of people than at On Our Own.
 I have been a part of their embrace for months and feel that their open, non-judging approach to recovery is just what I need.
 I encourage each of you to find someplace you can call home as I have and to explore their depression resources and community.